Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Introduction

 On the other hand, as a pivotal technique in computer vision, semantic segmentation makes pixel-wise predictions in an image to enable the identification and delineation of distinct regions \cite{Mo}.
-With the advent of deep learning techniques, semantic segmentation methods have experienced a rapid development in recent years, significantly outperforming traditional approaches that rely on handcrafted features \cite{He_2017_ICCV1,Lin_2017_CVPR1,Badrinarayanan,Li-Jia,Olaf,Antonelli,Getao}.
-These deep-learning-based methods have demonstrated remarkable success in a wide array of applications, including object recognition \cite{He_2017_ICCV1,Lin_2017_CVPR1,Badrinarayanan}, scene understanding \cite{Li-Jia}, and medical image analysis \cite{Olaf,Antonelli,Getao}.
+With the advent of deep learning techniques, semantic segmentation methods have experienced a rapid development in recent years, significantly outperforming traditional approaches that rely on handcrafted features \cite{yu2015multi, He_2017_ICCV1,Lin_2017_CVPR1,Badrinarayanan,Li-Jia,Olaf,Antonelli,Getao}.
+These deep-learning-based methods have demonstrated remarkable success in a wide array of applications, including object recognition \cite{yu2015multi, He_2017_ICCV1,Lin_2017_CVPR1,Badrinarayanan}, scene understanding \cite{Li-Jia}, and medical image analysis \cite{Olaf,Antonelli,Getao}.
 In particular, convolutional neural networks (CNNs) have shown unparalleled capabilities in capturing complex patterns and hierarchical representations from raw data, leading to state-of-the-art results in various semantic segmentation tasks \cite{Mo}.
-One representative example is the U-Net architecture \cite{Olaf}, which is built on the basis of an encoder-decoder structure of CNNs and rational use of skip connections.
+One representative example is the U-Net architecture \cite{Olaf}, which is built on the basis of an encoder-decoder structure and the rational use of skip connections.
 U-Net has emerged as one of the most popular and effective frameworks for semantic segmentation and proven to be highly effective in diverse segmentation tasks \cite{Getao}.
-Therefore, CNNs have demonstrated considerable promise in tackling the semantic segmentation problem of anomalous diffusion.